dialex/start-testing/docs/concepts/purpose.md

 Automation is a tool that frees us from repetitive monotonous tasks; a means to save time and invest it in using our brains towards our testing goal.
 And since words matter, we say more ["Automation in Testing"](https://automationintesting.com/about/) and less "Test Automation".

 Remember: your product will be used by humans, like you.
 If only bots "test" your product, what kind of product will you deliver?
-And who tests the tests?

 #### 💥 Breaking software